-Traffic in Toronto, like most major cities, is often congested and nowhere is that more glaring than Downtown.
+Traffic in Toronto, like most major cities, is often congested, and nowhere is that more glaring than downtown.
 Rather than spending half of your vacation sitting in traffic and the other half trying to find a parking spot, leave the wheels at home if you can.
 Sometimes it’s just easier to drive, but just be aware that traffic is likely and allow yourself extra time to get somewhere if you do take the car.
 Getting around the city can be easily done via Toronto's public transit system, which gets you almost anywhere you need to be, minus the hassle of driving and finding parking.

 Not Taking Public Transit